EthanRosenthal/website-source/content/blog/sandmat/index.md

 ## Visualizing the Matrix

 Finally, with our ordered ingredients and sandwiches, we can visualize the Alidoro sandwich menu as a matrix.
-Let's first construct our sandwich matrix and then write some visualization functions.

 {{% jupyter_cell_end %}}{{% jupyter_cell_start code %}}